 800-922-2596 Call Now Book a Free Inspection

-Little black ants are among the most common household ants in South and North Carolina and throughout the Southeast.
+Are you seeing little black ants on your property?
+They’re among the most common household ants in South and North Carolina and throughout the Southeast.
 Their tiny size allows them to move through the smallest cracks and crevices, often leading them into kitchens, bathrooms, and pantries in search of food.
-Though they are small, their ability to form large colonies and persistently forage makes them a frustrating pest for both homes and businesses.
+Though they’re small, their ability to form large colonies and persistently forage makes them a frustrating pest for both homes and businesses.

 Color: Shiny black